Generic Name: yellow fever vaccine (YEL oh FEE ver)

 You should not receive this vaccine if you have ever had a life-threatening allergic reaction to a yellow fever vaccine, or if you have:

-an allergy to gelatin, eggs, or chicken proteins;
+an allergy to gelatin, eggs, or egg product;

 if you are breast-feeding a baby.